dansandu/glyph/README.md

     // argument.
     const auto formula = std::string_view{arguments[1]};

-    // Before we can parse the formula we first need to define a special
-    // function which is used to evaluate the abstract syntax tree generated by
+    // As the abstract syntax tree is generated by the parser, the parsed
-    // the parser.
-Abstract syntax trees can be processed with a stack.
-This way
-    // we avoid recursive functions.
-In our case a stack of doubles is
+    // nodes are composed using a user supplied function.
+The abstract syntax
-    // sufficient to store all values needed by our parser. auto stack = std::vector<double>{};
+    // tree can be processed with a stack to avoid recursive functions. auto stack = std::vector<double>{};

-    // This function visits each node in the abstract syntax tree as it is
+    // The parser calls this function each time it generates a new node in the
-    // generated by the parser.
-The node parameter can be either a token from
+    // abstract syntax tree.
+The node parameter can be either a token from the
-    // the input string or a production rule index.
-The left hand side
+    // input string or a production rule index.
+The left hand side non-terminal
-    // non-terminal of the production rule (before ->) is the result of
+    // of the production rule (before ->) is the result of composing
-    // composing non-terminals and terminals from the right hand side of the
+    // non-terminals and terminals from the right hand side of the rule
-    // rule (after ->).
+    // (after ->).
     const auto visitor = [&](const Node& node) {
         if (node.isToken())
         {
             // The parser has encountered a terminal in the formula.
 Terminals
             // are mapped to tokens.
             const auto token = node.getToken();

-            // The only tokens we are interested in are numbers.
-These are the
+            // For this application only number tokens are considered.
+These
-            // only symbols which hold values.
-The add and multiply terminals
+            // are the only symbols which hold values.
+The add and multiply
-            // are used in conjunction with their production rule so we can
+            // terminals are used in conjunction with their production rule and
-            // omit their tokens.
+            // therefore can be omitted.
             if (token.getSymbol() == number)
             {
-                // Here we extract from the formula the substring which
-                // represents the number.
-We convert it to double and push it to
+                // The number is extracted from the string, converted to double
-                // the stack.
-Later on, production rules will tell us how to
+                // and pushed to the stack.
+Later on these values are composed
+                // using production rules.
-                // compose these values to yield the final result. const auto string =
+                const auto string =
                     std::string{formula.cbegin() + token.begin(),
                                 formula.cbegin() + token.end()};